fslaborg/fslaborg.github.io/README.md

 To add tutorial content, follow these steps:

-1. Create new [add-tutorial issue](https://github.com/fslaborg.github.io/fslaborg/issues/new/choose) by filling the issue template
+1. Create new [add-tutorial issue](https://github.com/fslaborg/fslaborg.github.io/issues/new/choose) by filling the issue template

 2. In the `./src/content/tutorials_src` folder, create a new  `<YOUR_CONTENT>.fsx` file.
 Markdown articles will soon be supported as well.

 3. Add the following frontmatter (starting on the very first line).
-Replace the `<>` placeholders with the actual correct information about your package:
+Replace the `<>` placeholders with the actual correct information about your content:

     ```fsharp
     (***hide***)